Independent Study to prepare for workshop

 Workshops

-• Transcriptomics 2: Statistical Analysis Identifying which genes are differentially expressed between treatments.
+• Transcriptomics 2: Statistical Analysis.
+Identifying which genes are differentially expressed between treatments.
 This is the main analysis step.
 We will use different methods for bulk and single cell data.

 References